By DeVry University

 Kids can explore the latest exhibits and get inside look at twelve famous museums with free virtual video tours.

-While older children will have an easier time keeping in touch with their friends, don't forget that younger children can benefit from this too.
-Consider texting other parents from your elementary school or play group to see if they'd like to set up a time for your younger kids to chat on the phone or FaceTime.
+While older children have an easier time keeping in touch with their friends, don't forget that younger children can benefit from this too.
+Consider texting other parents from your elementary school or play group to see if they'd like to set up a time for your younger kids to chat on the phone or FaceTime while you squeeze in some work or study time.

 With many schools no longer teaching cursive, now could be the perfect time to learn.
 Check out these free printable worksheets to help them get started.